PEDIGREE MY

 Importance of following dog food feeding guidelines

 Understanding and following the dog food guide is important because just like humans, they too have a set of nutritional requirements.
-A deficiency or an overdose of any nutrient can end up causing health problems to them.
+A deficiency or an overdose of any nutrient can end up causing health problems to them, such as dog vomiting or diarrhea.
 This eventually affects the quality and the length of their life.

 How often to feed a dog